 By Sam Piha

 We are continuing to post a series of blogs to inform and encourage expanded learning programs to start today infusing civic engagement and activism in their afterschool program.
 NOTE: There are many program resources on the topic, some of which are detailed in our paper, Youth Civic Engagement and Activism in Expanded Learning Programs.
 You can view part 1 of this series here and part 2 here.
+We also held a webinar on this topic which can be viewed here.

 Below, we explore why youth participate in civic engagement and activism activities.